EthanThatOneKid/worlds-design/README.md

 - **Type:** In-Memory Native RDF Store (Wasm).
 - **Role:** Query Engine & Cache.
 - **Persistence Strategy:**
+  - **Pre-loading:** The heavy Wasm module and TF USE models are pre-loaded in the global scope (outside the request handler) to ensure the isolate is "warm" for incoming requests.
   - **Cold Start:** Hydrates graph state from the `kb_statements` SQLite table upon initialization.
   - **Warm State:** Persists in the Deno